KarinaVeremeyeva/shop-ui/README.md

 # shop-ui
-An application for managing goods and selling them in an online store, which consume [REST API](https://github.com/KarinaVeremeyeva/Shop).
+An application for managing goods and selling them in an online store, which consumes [REST API](https://github.com/KarinaVeremeyeva/Shop).
 The project has role-based authentication.
 The application user has the ability to filter content using various types of dynamic criteria and process shopping cart items.
 The admin role can create, update, and delete content.

 ## Technologies